 Saying it this way makes the death seem almost anachronistic.
 Crude even.
 Yes, it is true that this was a 21st-century killing accomplished using weaponry from the Bronze Age.
 But this matter of fact does not make the killing just something regular.
 Not at all!
 Instead, it only highlights Satao’s death as the poison-fruit of a cunning and rapacious cruelty, a cruelty wholly bereft of even the slightest tinge of redemptive innocence.
 The poachers were not playing fair (as men in the Bronze Age might have when they shot unpoisoned arrows at a charging elephant) when they shot at Satao with their arrows; they were being murderously stealthy in ways that gunshots never could be.

-If I have offered all this detail, it is because I have tried to find (not only for the reader but myself too) what inspired the poem’s narrative.
+If I have offered all this detail, it is because I have tried to unravel (not only for the reader but myself too) the emotions that inspired the poem’s narrative.
 I mean – wherever did Kibaki come from?
-I do not know for certain, but I suppose he emerged as a plausible player in a narrative defined on the one hand by Satao and on the other by his poachers; poachers who, I surmised, would have had no qualms about enlisting a young boy as an accomplice in their heinous crime.
+I do not for certain, but I suppose he emerged as a plausible player in a narrative defined on the one hand by Satao and on the other by his poachers; poachers who, I surmised, would have had no qualms about enlisting a young boy as an accomplice in their heinous crime.

 Note: I have never been to Kenya nor have I visited the plains of Tsavo.
 I have tried, however, to keep things real.
 First off, I have a Kenyan friend, one of whose names, incidentally, is Moses.
 Kiprono is the name of several well-known Kenyan long-distance runners.
-Kibaki, I know, is a Kenyan name – because I looked it up.
-Lastly, Waaciira, I remember finding out, is the name of a folk hero of one of Kenya’s tribes.
+Kibaki I know is a Kenyan name – because I looked it up.
+Lastly, Waaciira, I remember finding out, is the name of a folk hero of one of Kenya’s larger tribes.